nikhil-vemula/split-pdf-using-ocr/README.md

 ### Installation

-> For mac os, you should be able to intall the equivalent libraries in windows.
+> For mac os, you should be able to install the equivalent libraries in windows.

 #### Install tkinter